ruicao93/antrea/docs/windows.md

 antrea-agent and kube-proxy run as processes on host and are managed by management Pods.
 It is recommended to run OVS daemons as Windows services.
+If you don't want to run antrea-agent and kube-proxy from management Pods Antrea also provide scripts which help install and run these two components directlty without Pod, please see [Manually run kube-proxy and antrea-agent on Windows worker Nodes](#Manually-run-kube-proxy-and-antrea-agent-on-Windows-worker-Nodes) section for details.

 ## Deploying Antrea on Windows Worker Node